How to Write a Scholarship Essay: 9 Essential Steps

 Examples include Scholarship America, Federal Student Aid, and EduPass.

 This will usually be located in an English or Rhetoric department.
 Your university writing center is most likely staffed by graduate students specializing in writing and other communications disciplines.

 They’re not there to proofread or check how you formatted your citations, but they are there to help you write with better, more concise and efficient language that best showcases your accomplishments and qualifications.

 The OWL is the be-all-end-all of online academic writing resources.
 For everything from formatting citations to how to construct logical arguments, make this your go-to guide.

 Bonus: Become a better writer through the process

 When we see an opportunity to win a thousand bucks for our studies, most of us don’t think of it as a writing exercise, but that may actually be the greatest value in the whole process.
-While the statistical odds of winning the award are stacked against you in most cases, you’ll almost certainly end up a better writer than when you started.
+While the statistical odds of winning the award can be stacked against you, you’ll almost certainly end up a better writer than when you started.